aplteam/Cider/docs/Cider-API-Reference.md

 * The full package ID
 * A Boolean indicating whether the package is a principal one or just a dependency
 * A URL where the package was loaded from

+## ListNuGetDependencies

+Lists all installed NuGet dependencies with "name" and "version".

+Note that there can be only one NuGet installation folder: currently you cannot have NuGet packages for development purposes.
+This restriction may be lifted in a future release.

 ## OpenProject